-The 20th century saw multiple polio epidemics.
-Tens of thousands of Americans, many of them children, became ill with the incurable viral infection.
+While the cause of the disease remains currently unknown, acute flaccid myelitis symptoms bring back memories and concerns of the 20th century’s multiple polio epidemics that sickened tens of thousands of Americans, many of them children.
 Although it caused mild symptoms in some, other polio victims died or were left with varying degrees of paralysis (including the inability to breathe without an iron lung machine) after the virus invaded their brains and spinal cords.

 Carter Roberts, a three year old living in Chesterfield, Va., seemed to develop AFM literally overnight.
 He was a healthy, normal toddler until one evening he vomited.
 The next day, his mom, Robin, found he had a low grade fever and assumed the toddler had caught a cold.
 But 24 hours later, Carter couldn’t control his right arm, could hardly stand at all, and was crying, “Help me.”

 He was hospitalized, and soon other muscles stopped moving normally.
 Carter was diagnosed with AFM and can now only wiggle a toe and move the left side of his face.

 The CDC is following the increasing reports of the disease, but because this polio-type condition was unknown until two years ago, much remains to be learned about the illness.
 So far, the average age of youngsters who develop the condition is seven, although some patients have been older than 21.
 Almost all the affected kids have to be hospitalized and some, like many polio victims of the last century, need ventilators to help them breathe.

 About 85 percent of children with AFM have improved — but only three youngsters have fully recovered.
 And15 percent of children stricken with the illness haven’t gotten better at all.